-A recent study shows that we can identify other people’s basic emotions based on how they touch us, even when they are separated from us by a curtain.
+A recent study shows that we can identify other people’s underlying emotions based on how they touch us, even when they are separated from us by a curtain.
 Touch, according to psychologist Miriam Akhtar, activates the orbitofrontal cortex in the brain, which is linked to feelings of reward and empathy, making us more optimistic and less cynical or suspicious of others.

 Touch lowers blood pressure and cortisol.
-We have special nerve endings called C-tactile fibres that produce a feeling of calmness and well-being when stroked slowly and gently.
+We have specialised nerve endings called C-tactile fibres that produce a feeling of calmness and well-being when stroked slowly and gently.
 These C-tactile fibres are found over the arms, legs, back, and forehead, and explain why it can be so soothing to be touched in this way.

 Touch is the language of love, and it doesn’t require skill, or articulation or even convincing.
 It is a means and an end in itself.
 How many things are?